Updated 3 June 2020

 - Exhibitions in The Black Diamond, Copenhagen

-- The Research Reading Room in The Black Diamond, Copenhagen (remember that the reading room is only for users who have reserved material for it.
-And note that no other reading rooms are opened, nor is it open to other public areas)
+- The Research Reading Room in The Black Diamond, Copenhagen (remember that the reading room is only for users who have reserved material for it)

 - The Café in the Black Diamond (note that the canteen does not open)